Blendify/blender-manual/trunk/blender_docs/manual/modeling/introduction.rst

 They may give you new mesh primitives to work with, or apply some fancy manipulation of the meshes that you are already working with.

-Modeling scripts are generally more advanced, but also less frequently used programmatic effects that can be a huge time saver in certain cases.
+Modeling scripts are an advanced topic, while not essential automating some tasks can be a huge time saver in certain cases.

-The included :doc:`spin </modeling/meshes/editing/duplicating/spin>`
-and :doc:`screw </modeling/meshes/editing/duplicating/screw>` functions are two examples of modeling scripts that might otherwise take significantly more work to replicate by hand through mesh or curve modeling.